hondanho/crawle-trix/docs/docs/user-guide/common-options.md

 ### Periodic State Saving

-When the `--saveState` is set to always, Browsertrix Crawler will also save the state automatically during the crawl, as set by the `--saveStateInterval` setting.
+When the `--saveState` is set to always, Crawlertrix will also save the state automatically during the crawl, as set by the `--saveStateInterval` setting.
 The crawler will keep the last `--saveStateHistory` save states and delete older ones.
 This provides extra backup, in the event that the crawl fails unexpectedly or is not terminated via Ctrl-C, several previous crawl states are still available.

 ## Crawl Interruption Options

-Browsertrix Crawler has different crawl interruption modes, and does everything it can to ensure the WARC data written is always valid when a crawl is interrupted.
+Crawlertrix has different crawl interruption modes, and does everything it can to ensure the WARC data written is always valid when a crawl is interrupted.
 The following are three interruption scenarios:

 ### 1. Graceful Shutdown